 Originally from Pennsylvania, Dr. Hyde trained in California and New York before going tri-coastal and moving to Houston.
 His medical school training and ophthalmology residency were at Loma Linda University Medical Center in Loma Linda, California.
 His fellowship training in Eyelid, Lacrimal and Orbital Surgery was obtained at the Manhattan Eye, Ear and Throat Hospital and the New York Eye and Ear Infirmary.

-In 2008, Dr. Hyde celebrates two decades of working as an ophthalmologist in the oculoplastics subspecialty.
-He finds the surgical subspecialty a fulfilling and stimulating profession.
-Dr. Hyde feels that a surgical practice that includes both cosmetic and functional surgery helps to maintain a healthy perspective when striving to help people to see better as well as look better.
+Dr. Hyde celebrates over two decades of working as an ophthalmologist in the oculoplastics subspecialty - treating diseases of the eyelids, lacrimal system (tear ducts) and orbit (the tissue around and behind the eye) in patients with ages ranging from infancy to maturity.
+Dr. Hyde feels that a surgical practice that includes both cosmetic and functional surgery helps maintain a healthy perspective when striving to help people to see better as well as look better.

 |Tuesday morning||Main Office (Gramercy)|